AnimeThemes/animethemes-api-docs/docs/animesynonym/show/README.md

 ---
-title: AnimeSynonym Show
+title: Anime Synonym Show
 ---

 <Block>

-# AnimeSynonym Show Endpoint
+# Anime Synonym Show Endpoint

-The AnimeSynonym show endpoint returns an AnimeSynonym resource.
+The anime synonym show endpoint returns an anime synonym resource.

-For example, the `/api/animesynonym/1523` endpoint will return the AnimeSynonym resource "Monstory" for the anime Bakemonogatari.
+For example, the `/api/animesynonym/1523` endpoint will return the Monstory synonym for the anime Bakemonogatari.

 ## URL